worldmaking/datt3074/index.md

   - Can also normalize the sigmoids, see `go.unit.sigmoid.*`
   - More interesting input than sine can create quite complex intermodulation distortion effects, see **bipolar_waveshaping_intermodulation.maxpat**

-Timbral shaping via quantizing (bitcrushing) -- last section of Chapter 5
+Via quantizing (bitcrushing) -- last section of Chapter 5
   - Recall the basic quantizer: * N -> round -> / N. This same method can be used for audio signals too -- the smaller N is, the steppier our audio becomes, creating a harsh kind of bitcrushing noise.
   - We can use the *distance* between the quantized & unquantized outputs to mix between them, creating a slightly smoother step between each note **quantizing-pitch-smoothed.maxpat**
   - The same can be done for audio, softening the bitcrushing. **quantizing-audio-bitcrush.maxpat**